dambem/damians_portfolio/_posts/odysseus.md

 A pencil for an oar.

 Was he favourite of the gods?

-Did he truly blind Polyphemus?
+Did he blind Polyphemus?

 Or did his eyes instead,

-See monsters where men lay
+See monsters where men lay.

 A rising wave lifts some,